seeratkaursamra/ets-pulse/README.md

 A single live collection matches roughly 300 in-service vehicles to 174 routes and 6,570 stops.

-Since a realtime feed only exposes the present, the multi-day history shown by default is a realistic simulated backfill built on top of the real route and stop network, so the dashboard has something to show right away.
-Running `scripts/collect_snapshot.py` on a schedule builds up genuine history that blends in seamlessly (same schema, same IDs, same methodology).
+The live map and current delay numbers are pulled straight from the realtime feed on every visit, so those are always real.
+For history, a GitHub Actions workflow (`.github/workflows/collect.yml`) collects a real snapshot every 20 minutes and publishes the growing database to the `data` branch; the deployed app downloads it at runtime, so the historical charts fill with genuine data over time.
+Until enough real history has piled up, a realistic simulated backfill (built on the real route and stop network) stands in so the dashboard is never empty.
 This is spelled out in the in-app Methodology page.

 ## Quickstart